 Def.

-A vertex set I in a graph is called independent (or stable) if no pair of vertices in I forms an edge.
-An independent set is called maximal if no superset of it is independent.
+A vertex set I in a graph is called independent (or stable), if no pair of vertices in I form an edge.
+An independent set is called maximal when no superset of it is an independent set.

 Obs.
 Maximal independent sets are dominating sets :-)